 I started blogging in October 2005 as an experiment during my Open University Bachelor of Communications degree.
 The name Woolly Days came out of the Wooloowin suburb where I own a home in Brisbane.
 I was quickly hooked to blogging and still love it despite competing attentions, though it is not updated as frequently of late.
 In 2014 the blog was selected for preservation by the State Library of Queensland.

 To view posts earlier than 20 February 2009 see the Google blogger version of Woolly Days

 I have a near namesake called Derrick Barry who is apparently the world’s foremost Britney Spears impersonator.
 I only sing in the shower where it’s not a good idea to wear drag or any other clothes.

-I can be found on Twitter at @derekbarry or email at derek_barryATyahoo.com&&& (without the ampersands but with the at sign).
+I can be found on Twitter and Instagram @derekbarry or email at derek_barryATyahoo.com&&& (without the ampersands but with the at sign).